How to Clone Hard Drive in Windows 7 without Reinstalling: 4 Steps

 Switch to Backup and then Disk Backup.
 Then, select the source and destination disk, click Start Backup.

-In daily use, you need to set up schedule backup and backup scheme to keep data safe in the long-term.
+In daily use, you need to set up schedule backup and backup scheme to keep data safe in the long term.
 The previous backup options keep data now and later, you can backup disk with different frequencies (eg: daily, weekly, monthly), or based on a specific event or USB drive.

 And the USB plug in feature is strongly recommended if you don't want to keep backup drive always connected.
 It will backup disk automatically when USB drive plugged in.
 You just need to be sure the USB drive can hold all the data on the old disk.

-The backup scheme resolves the backup disk full issue coming along with schedule backup.
+The backup scheme resolves the backup disk full issue coming along with scheduled backup.
 It is capable of backing up only changed files with incremental backup (default) or differential backup.
 And you can also enable automatic backup cleanup and delete old backup images automatically with selected methods.

 To restore disk image in Windows 7:

 Go to Restore and then choose Select Task or Select Image File.
-Then, select backup image and recovery items, click Start Restore.
+Then, select backup image and recovery items, and click Start Restore.
 If the new computer has dissimilar hardware, please tick Universal Restore to ensure your computer is bootable after restoring disk image.

 You can easily clone hard drive in Windows 7 with the help of best cloning software - AOMEI Backupper Professional.
 It not only allows you to clone hard drive to larger drive, but also smaller drive (with the intelligent clone method).
 And you align SSD disk and improve its performance.